migmolrod/browser-dashboard-pwa/docs/docs/requirements/user-stories/weather.md

 Feature: Current weather retrieval
   In order to see the current weather data
   As a Developer
-  I want the system to retrieve the current weather data from a weather provider API
+  I want to retrieve the current weather data from a weather provider API

   Scenario: Retrieve weather for the configured location ("happy path")
     Given a user has a weather widget configured for "Madrid"